Im-in123/Smart-Real-Estate-Finder-AI-With-ChromaDB/README.md

-# Smart Real Estate AI Finder with Text, Image and Video Search
+# Smart Real Estate Finder AI with Text, Image and Video Search

 ## Overview
-The **Smart Real Estate AI Finder** is an innovative application that allows users to find properties based on various inputs, including text queries, images, videos or a combination of them.
+The **Smart Real Estate Finder AI** is an innovative application that allows users to find properties based on various inputs, including text queries, images, videos or a combination of them.
 The application utilizes advanced AI models for image and video processing and ChromaDB as the vector search database ensuring accurate and relevant results.

 ## Demo Link
 The Demo for this project can be found [here](https://youtu.be/TsxPzFe4fMc).